-This section of Fungal Ecology publishes articles that describe the development of tools for studying fungal ecology.
+Methodological papers: This section of Fungal Ecology publishes articles that describe the development of tools for studying fungal ecology.
 Manuscripts submitted to this section will be reviewed as rigorously as our Regular Research Articles.
-These papers are not "Research Notes" or "Short Communications", but full articles that describe the development and evaluation of tools for analysis of fungi.
+These papers are not "Research Papers" or "Short Communications", but full articles that describe the development and evaluation of tools for analysis of fungi.
 Such tools include microscopy, molecular, genetic and computational/modeling methods.

 Authorities for species are not necessary.
 It is important to differentiate between genes and proteins.
 Therefore, all gene names and loci should be typed in italics.
 Most recommendations of the Council of Biology Editors should be followed; consult the CBE Style Manual, 6th ed.
 (Council of Biology Editors, 9650 Rockville Pike, Bethesda, MD 20814).
 Nonstandard abbreviations should be defined at their initial appearance.

 The title page (p.
 1) should contain the article title, authors' names and complete affiliations, footnotes to the title, and the address for manuscript correspondence (including telephone and fax numbers and an e-mail address).
 Authors' home page addresses (URL) may also be provided at the authors' discretion.The abstract (p.
 2) must be a single paragraph that summarizes the main findings of the paper in less than 150 words.
 After the abstract a list of up to 10 index descriptors that will be useful for indexing or searching should be included.